Portrait

 Research Award given to an engineer.
 Krstic is a Fellow-Ambassador of the

-French CNRS and has also been awarded the Springer Visiting Professorship at UC
+French CNRS and has also been awarded the Miller Distinguished Visiting

 Vice President for Technical Activities of the IEEE Control Systems Society and